Skip to main content

 Issue Labels

-We use labels to categorize issues, classify severity/impact, and set maintainer scheduling priority: Classification (severity/impact):
+We use labels to categorise issues, classify severity/impact, and set maintainer scheduling priority: Classification (severity/impact):

 • classification: urgent - Immediate triage needed (release-blocking, unsafe guidance, or widespread breakage)